loretoparisi/netflix_challenge/data/good_predictions/README.txt

 carried out on the entire dataset with 60 factors and 40 iterations.
 All other parameters were the same as those in SVDPP_QUAL_6.833.

-RBM_QUAL_4.522: This was generated on May 15 around 1 am.
-RBM was run on the entire dataset with 400 factors and 60 iterations.
-The parameters used were the same as those in RBM_QUAL_4.952.

-RBM_QUAL_4.952: This was generated on May 15 around 7 am.
-RBM was run on the entire dataset with 200 factors and 60 iterations.
+KNN_ON_RBM_QUAL_3.891: This was generated on May 15 around 7 am.
+KNN was run on RBM, which was run on the entire dataset with 100 factors and 38 iterations.
 The remaining parameters used were:
     * alpha = 0.001
     * beta = 0.002
     * dec = 0.001
+    * min_common = 30
+    * max_weight = 50

+KNN_ON_RBM_QUAL_3.760: This was generated on May 15 around 11 am.
+KNN was run on RBM, which was run on the entire dataset with 200 factors and 50 iterations.
+The remaining parameters used were:
+    * alpha = 0.001
+    * beta = 0.002
+    * dec = 0.001
+    * min_common = 30
+    * max_weight = 50

+KNN_ON_RBM_QUAL_0.783: This was generated on May 15.
+KNN was run on RBM, which was run on the entire dataset with 400 factors and 50 iterations.
+The remaining parameters used were:
+    * alpha = 0.001
+    * beta = 0.002
+    * dec = 0.001
+    * min_common = 16
+    * max_weight = 400

+KNN_ON_RBM_QUAL_3.492: This was generated on May 15.
+KNN was run on RBM, which was run on the entire dataset with 400 factors and 50 iterations.
+The remaining parameters used were:
+    * alpha = 0.001
+    * beta = 0.002
+    * dec = 0.001
+    * min_common = 30
+    * max_weight = 400

+KNN_ON_SGD_QUAL_-0.483: This was generated on May 16.
+Knn was run on SGD, which was run on the entire dataset with 20 factors and 90 iterations.
+The remaining parameters used were:
+    * sgd_lambda = 0.001
+    * min_common = 30
+    * max_weight = 50

 SVD_QUAL_6.284: This was generated on May 14 at 11:57 pm.
 An overfitted (regular) SVD run was carried out with 1000 factors, 80 epochs, and a